Popmotion/popmotion/docs/api/animation/timeline.md

 `timeline` accepts an array of playhead instructions.

-A playhead instruction can either be:
+A playhead instruction can either be an:
 - Animation
 - Absolute or relative timestamp
 - Array of animations